How to Balance Feeding and Sleeping Through the Night

 Some babies are able to drop their night feeds at this age.
 If your baby is able to do this: congratulations!
 If not, don’t worry.
 It’s totally normal to still need to feed overnight right now.

 • After the first 3 months, the amount of times between feedings can increase dramatically and the length of feeds can shorten significantly as babies get more efficient.
-The breastfed baby at this age will tend to feed every 3-4 hours, even overnight, and the formula fed baby tends to take 4-6 ounces about 4-6 times per day.
+The breastfed baby at this age will tend to feed every 3-4 hours, even overnight, and the formula-fed baby tends to take 4-6 ounces about 4-6 times per day.

-• Whether breast or bottle feeding, you may notice that your baby starts to pull off the breast or pull away from the bottle to look around more or stops feeding at every loud sound.
+• Whether breast or bottle feeding, you may notice that your baby starts to pull off the breast or pull away from the bottle to look around more or stop feeding at every loud sound.
 Babies begin to get way more curious about their environment and this is exciting and normal.
-If your baby is so distracted that feeding has become frustrating, try turning toward a quiet corner when you feed so there’s less to look at or go into a calm, quiet, darkened room.
+If your baby is so distracted that feeding has become frustrating, try turning toward a quiet corner when you feed so there’s less to look at, or go into a calm, quiet, darkened room.
 Some parents even turn to using a shawl to cover their baby so they are not distracted by the sights of the room.

 PRO TIP: In the 3-6 month range, parents do not need to wake their baby to feed and should trust that the baby will wake when hungry, provided your baby is gaining weight well according to your pediatrician and making sufficient diapers.
 But you can consider adding in a dream feed to tide them over a little longer.
 Dream feeding is when you gently wake your sleeping baby for a quick drowsy last feed of the day, giving your baby more calories right before you go to sleep.
 Babies that are gently roused and nursed without fully waking up, often sleep a bit longer at night.